 Located in Kaʻalaiki, Kaʻū, ʻImakakāloa Heiau is one of the few documented hula heiau in the pae ʻāina of Hawaiʻi.
 Little is known of the practices and protocol used at heiau hula.
-The Edith Kanakaʻole Foundation is conducting research in this area in collaboration with hula practitioners, other cultural practitioners, the community, Office of Hawaiian Affairs, the University of Hawaiʻi at Hilo Heritage Management Program, State Historic Preservation Division, and private land owners in the area.
+The Edith Kanakaʻole Foundation is conducting research in this area in collaboration with hula practitioners, other cultural practitioners, the community, Office of Hawaiian Affairs, the University of Hawaiʻi at Hilo Heritage Management Program, Hawaiʻi Tourism Authority, and private land owners in the area.

 - To mālama this heiau in perpetuity

 - To design a preservation plan for this heiau

 - To restore the heiau to be utilized in hula practice by 2018

 - To teach protocol to practitioners and community